jwhitham/pico-wifi-settings/doc/SETUP_APP.md

     Press '1' ..
 '6' to select:
 ```
 As before, you press a button to choose one of them or cancel.

+Some menus are split across multiple pages, because there are too many options for
+one page.
+In these menus, you can press 'n' and 'p' to move to the next or previous page.
+You can leave any menu by pressing control-C.

+Some terminal programs (e.g. PuTTY and minicom) allow you to use arrow keys to
+navigate in menus.
+If you use the arrow keys, the current option is highlighted in bold, and
+pressing Enter will select it.

 Aside from menus, the app may also ask yes/no questions:
 ```
     WiFi passwords must be at least 8 characters.